tfgrid-studio/tfgrid-docs/docs/guides/tfgrid-dashboard.md

   - Browse registered apps (official + community) from your local registry.
   - Deploy apps (e.g. `tfgrid-ai-stack`) with one click.

+- **CLI commands workspace**
+  - Run almost any `tfgrid-compose` command from a **CLI Commands** panel.
+  - Fill in arguments and flags using forms instead of typing full commands.
+  - Commands are grouped as:
+    - **Global CLI** – commands that run without a deployment context.
+    - **For deployment** – commands that target a specific deployment.
+  - A **Context** bar shows whether you are running globally or against a selected deployment.

 - **Deployment overview**
   - List all deployments from `~/.config/tfgrid-compose/deployments.yaml`.
-  - Show deployment ID, app name, IPs (WireGuard/Mycelium), contract ID, status, created time.
+  - Show deployment ID, app name, IPs (VM/Mycelium), contract ID, status, created time.
+  - For each deployment you can:
+    - View addresses (wraps `tfgrid-compose address <deployment-id>`).
+    - Set it as the active **deployment context** for CLI Commands.
+    - Open an interactive shell (wraps `tfgrid-compose ssh <deployment-id>`).

 - **Project actions for AI stack**
   - For `tfgrid-ai-stack` deployments, you can: